chad50001/discord_ticketbot/README.md

 | `/unclaim` | `ticket-username` | `🟡 Medium` | Priority: 🟡 Medium (field removed) |
 | Ticket closed | `closed-ticket-username` | unchanged | all buttons removed |

-> **Note on rate-limits:** Discord limits channel topic changes to 2 per 10 minutes per channel (same bucket as channel renames).
-A warning is shown in the ticket when a topic update is queued.
-The update will appear automatically once the limit resets.
+> **Note on rate-limits:** Discord limits channel topic changes to 2 per 10 minutes per channel.
+A warning is shown in the ticket when a topic update is queued and will appear automatically once the limit resets.

 ### Ticket Types